 The American Guild of Organists believes that all employees of religious institutions are entitled to fair compensation, which includes a living wage and benefits that provide current and future economic security and ordinary economic rights.
 Ordinary economic rights include food, housing, health care, education, security in old age, insurance for sickness and joblessness, leisure and recreation, and the possibility of property ownership.
 The AGO no longer publishes suggested salary guidelines.

 One part of compensation is salary.
 Factors involved in the determination of salary include the extent of an employee’s responsibilities (reflected in the average number of hours per week—on site, at home, or elsewhere—needed to do the job successfully) and the training, skill, and experience of the individual.
 If, for example, it is determined that a particular position will take one-half of the person’s work week, then the employer ought to pay one-half of a full-time salary.
+A salary range (lower limit as well as upper limit) will be required in order to post a job.
 More information.

 The second part of fair compensation is benefits—those that provide for an employee’s current and future economic security.
 Every full-time or part-time employee should receive benefits, either in the form of enrollment in a denominational plan or in the form of additional salary to allow them to purchase their own benefits.
 These benefits belong to an employee whether or not a second job, spouse, or partner also has access.